 Post-World War II, the U.S. was recovering from the trauma of the war and the scarcity of products like metals for jewelry.
 By the 1950s, metals such as platinum were no longer scarce, leading to their increased use in engagement rings.
 Both platinum and white gold became popular choices for engagement rings because diamonds reflect better in white metals than yellow gold.
 Along with metal, there was greater access to diamonds, making them a common feature in engagement rings of the 1950s.

-1950s engagement rings are often identified by their details.
+1950s engagement rings are often identified by their style details.
 You’ll frequently see braid details on the setting, resembling a braid, rope, or woven metal.
 This era saw more access to diamonds, resulting in engagement rings with larger center stones.
 A popular design from this period included a larger center diamond flanked by accent diamonds on either side, either symmetrical smaller diamonds or baguettes.
 This classic look remains popular today.
 Common center stone cuts included round, emerald, marquise, and Asscher.

 Engagement rings from the 1950s also featured stylistic elements like engravings or braid details in the setting, with increasingly larger stones.
 One quintessential 50s style was a large center diamond surrounded by symmetrical smaller diamonds or baguettes on either side.
 Popular cuts for the center stones included round, Asscher, emerald, and marquise.
 The diamond’s cut is crucial as it allows it to reflect light beautifully.